Ernest C. Garcia II Sells 100,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 100,000 shares of the company’s stock in a transaction dated Thursday, September 19th.
-The stock was sold at an average price of $168.46, for a total transaction of $16,846,000.00.
-Following the completion of the sale, the insider now directly owns 39,858,131 shares of the company’s stock, valued at approximately $6,714,500,748.26.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:CVNA – Get Free Report) major shareholder Ernest C. Garcia II sold 100,000 shares of Carvana stock in a transaction dated Monday, September 23rd.
+The stock was sold at an average price of $172.66, for a total value of $17,266,000.00.
+Following the completion of the transaction, the insider now directly owns 39,658,131 shares of the company’s stock, valued at $6,847,372,898.46.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):